 This award is open to individuals only.
-The applicant must be an ASA or NZSSA member or be sponsored by an ASA or NZSSA member.
+The applicant must be an ASA or ANZSSA member or be sponsored by an ASA or ANZSSA member.
 The award cannot be made to an individual more than once.
 The maximum amount awarded for each scholarship is AUD7,500.

 Applicants should submit the following for consideration by the Selection Committee:

 - ASA membership number or evidence of ANZSSA membership and year of initial membership

 - academic record

 - brief summary of research - current and completed

 (2) Brief description (maximum 2000 words) of the project for which the funds will be used including: